peter-woyzbun/datm/docs/index.rst

 =============

 Datm is a graph-based, in-browser, data manipulation and visualization application.
 It's written in Python and uses the django web framework.
-It allows users to:
+It allows the user to:

 * Create "projects" and add datasets to them (see :ref:`add-datasets` demo).
-* Transform datasets using "manipulation sets" (similar to dplyr, see :ref:`transform-datasets` demo).
+* Transform datasets using "manipulation sets" (similar to dplyr, see :ref:`transform-datasets-ms` demo).
+* Transform datasets using SQL (see :ref:`transform-datasets-sql` demo).
 * Join two datasets (see :ref:`join-datasets` demo).
+* Generate Python source code for transformed datasets (see :ref:`generate-source` demo).
+* Access datasets easily from Python.
+* Visualize datasets (see :ref:`dataset-visualization` demo).

 See the :doc:`tutorial` for an overview of Datm's features.